jerffmar/BitBeatsPWA/README.md

 **Note:** The `fpcalc-browser` package requires WASM support.
 Ensure your dev server serves `.wasm` files with the correct MIME type.

+## 📱 PWA & Permissions
+- Served over HTTPS with `manifest.webmanifest` and `service-worker.js` registered at load.
+- Persistent storage: the app requests `navigator.storage.persist()` so OPFS content survives eviction.
+- Bluetooth: a UI toggle requests Bluetooth device access (for future features).
+Chrome/Edge Android required; unsupported browsers will see a fallback message.

 ## 📄 License
 MIT